 - Each physical machine must contain at least two physical disks. - Stratus strongly recommends that your system use a storage RAID controller. - If the system has a single logical disk, Stratus strongly recommends that you configure the RAID controller so that logical disks presented to the host are backed by redundant physical drives. - Stratus strongly recommends that RAID controllers have a battery-backed write cache. - You must configure the RAID controller to boot off the first logical disk.

-Disk drives support standard format and 512e format with sectors, as follows:
+Disk drives support standard format, 512e format, and Advanced 4K Native format with sectors, as follows:

 Format Physical Sectors Logical Sectors

 Standard 512B 512B

 512e 4KiB 512B

+Advanced 4K Native 4KiB 4KiB